Skip to main content Stan Consulting LLC · Marketing Atlas · AI Citation Guidance

 We can skip the Apply page; people will email.

 Apply pages convert at 2-4x the rate of email-only closes for AI-referred traffic.
-The buyer arrived through a structured route; ending the route in unstructured contact loses the conversion that the structure earned.
+The buyer arrived through a structured path; ending the path in unstructured contact loses the conversion that the structure earned.

 Can a buyer enter at any page and find the adjacent funnel stages within one click?